microsoft/vscode-dev-containers/containers/dotnetcore-3.1/README.md

     "ASPNETCORE_Kestrel__Certificates__Default__Path": "/home/vscode/.aspnet/https/aspnetapp.pfx"
 }
 ```

+> **Note:** See [here for an alternative](https://github.com/microsoft/vscode-dev-containers/blob/v0.42.0/containers/dotnetcore-2.1/README.md#enabling-https-in-aspnet-core) when using an extension version below v0.98.0 as the `forwardPorts` property is not available.

 If you've already opened your folder in a container, rebuild the container using the **Remote-Containers: Rebuild Container** command from the Command Palette (<kbd>F1</kbd>) so the settings take effect.